johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

 Keep in mind that events may contain any relevant data and behavior.
-Is it completely definable by the user.
+It is completely definable by the user.
 Also, the Observing methods are not called in any particular order, so make sure that the operations are not dependent on each other.

 <hr/>
 #### Parcels

 Transfuse offers a new way of defining Parcelable classes.
 The typical implementation of a Parcelable class in Android is riddled with boilerplate.
 Not only do users have to define the serialization manually, but also must define a public static final CREATOR class that implements the Parcelable.Creator interface.
 Transfuse takes care of all of this.
-Simply annotate the class with the @Parcel. annotation.
+Simply annotate the class with the @Parcel annotation.
 Transfuse will detect all java bean format getter/setter pairs, map it to the designated Bundle serialization method, and produce a Parcelable class:

 {% highlight java %}
 @Parcel